frederic-perez/AmE-dictionary/data/idioms.md

 __roll (one’s) eyes__ To turn one’s eyes upward or around in a circle, usually as an expression of exasperation, annoyance, impatience, or disdain. _I just rolled my eyes as my dad told another one of his corny jokes._
 __roll of the dice__ :dart: A risky attempt to do or achieve something. _The merger was their last roll of the dice, and it failed miserably._
 __roll the dice__ To take some risk on the hope or chance of a fortunate outcome. _He rolled the dice again in movie production._
-__roll with it__ To adapt to a situation despite unexpected circumstances or challenges.
+__roll with it__ :two: To adapt to a situation despite unexpected circumstances or challenges.
 __roll with the punches__ Cope with and withstand adversity, especially by being flexible.
 For example, _She’d had three different editors for her book, each with a different style, but she’d learned to roll with the punches._ This term alludes to the boxer’s ability to deflect the full force of an opponent’s blow by adroitly moving his body.
 __rolling in dough__ Exceptionally wealthy; having large amounts of money to spend. _I hear her father is rolling in dough, so I wouldn’t be too worried about her future._
 __round the bend__ :two: Crazy, insane.
 __round the clock__ (around the clock) Nonstop. _There are sirens round the clock._
+__rub elbows__
 __rub off on (someone)__ To have one’s characteristics, mannerisms, or behavior be adopted by someone with whom one has spent a lot of time. _Peter’s been very unruly lately.
 I think that new kid is rubbing off on him._
 __rubber chichen dinner__ A dinner served at a large catered event, especially a political or corporate fundraising event, in which many people must be served simultaneously and the quality of food suffers as a result. (“Rubber chicken” is sometimes hyphenated.) _I’ll tell you, though: more than the long hours on the road, the repetitive speeches, or the manic workload, I cannot stand the rubber chicken dinners when I’m on the campaign trail._
+__rubber jungle__ An aviation term among pilots and airline crew for the effect created when the rubber oxygen masks in a commercial aircraft deploy from its ceiling. _Everyone started to panic when the rubber jungle appeared, so I had to reassure them that it was just a minor hiccup and that we were all perfectly safe._
+__rubber match__ _sports_ The final, tie-breaking game that determines the victor of a series. _The Astros have won their rubber match against the Titans, meaning they will advance to the next round of the playoffs.
+If they can win four more matches there, they will be in the running for the championship title._
 __rue the day (that something happened)__ To curse or bitterly regret a point in time (in which something happened or one did something).
 __rug rat__ :two: (rugrat, ankle biter) A baby or young child, especially one that is not walking fully or at all (i.e. one that is still crawling on the rug). _How are your two rugrats doing, Tom?_
-__rumor has it__ People say rumour has it when they are telling you something that they have heard, but do not necessarily think is true. _Rumour has it that tickets were being sold for £300._
+__rumor has it__ :two: People say rumour has it when they are telling you something that they have heard, but do not necessarily think is true. _Rumour has it that tickets were being sold for £300._
 __rumor mill__ :three: The source from, or process by, which rumors are generated, spread, and perpetuated among a group of people.
 Primarily heard in US. _Listen, Barry, you can’t believe everything that comes out of the rumor mill.
 I can guarantee you that there will be no layoffs this year._
+__run (one’s) mouth (off)__
 __run a fever__ To have an abnormally high body temperature (a fever), which is indicative of or caused by illness; to have a fever. _After my toddler was lethargic all day, I begin to worry that she was running a fever._
 __run amok__ :two::hammer:
 __run an errand__ :two::hammer: